Cyberninja30/Eth_Proof_Intermediate/README.md

 ### `getSquare(uint256 number)`

-Returns the square of a given number, but only if the number is positive.
+Returns the cube of a given number, but only if the number is positive.
 Uses `assert` to check an invariant condition.

 ### `alwaysRevert()`